two middle aged ladies laughing together

-The majority of us have heard of the menopause and believe it to be a time in a woman’s life where her hormones change and periods stop.
+The majority of us have heard of the menopause and understand it’s a time in a woman’s life where hormones change — where periods have stopped and levels of oestrogen and progesterone are lower.

-Whilst this is true, there is also a timeframe before this called the perimenopause which is often mis-understood as the menopause starting.
+While this is true, there is also a timeframe before this called the perimenopause which is often misunderstood as the menopause starting.

-Nikki Porges, one of the registered nurses from the AXA Health’s 24/7 health support line for members, explores what the perimenopause is, what can happen during this natural phase of a woman’s life and what can be done to help the symptoms.
+Nikki Porges, registered nurses in AXA Health’s 24/7 health support line, for members, explores what the perimenopause is, what can happen during this phase of a woman’s life and what can be done to help the symptoms.

 When does the perimenopause start?

-This period of time in the lead up to the menopause, sometimes starts before the age of 40, or in the early 40s, but typically the average age for perimenopause to begin is anything from 45 years upwards; and can last from several months to up to ten years.
+This period of time in the lead up to the menopause, sometimes starts before the age of 40 which is considered an early perimenopause.
+But, typically, the average age for perimenopause to begin is in the mid-forties, and can last from several months to up to ten years.1

 What’s the difference between the menopause and the perimenopause?